-For the removal of spider veins and varicose veins, sclerotherapy is an effective treatment option.
+For the Spider Vein removal and varicose veins, sclerotherapy is an effective treatment option.
 Sclerotherapy is available to patients at Bay Dermatology in Tampa, and it may reduce both pain and aesthetic abnormalities caused by damaged veins.
 Continue reading to learn more about this effective treatment option.

 Sclerotherapy is a procedure used to treat damaged veins, namely spider veins and varicose veins.
 This treatment is in the form of an injection of sclerosing agents, a formula designed to minimize side effects from damaged veins.